 Exhibition with Angharad Williams, Annette Wehrmann, Gili Tal, Guillaume Maraud, Josef Kramhöller, Laura Ziegler and Stephan Janitzky, Lise Soskolne, Matt Hilvers, Stephen Willats

 The Kunstverein also produced a reader for the exhibition.
-It includes a commissioned text called Made in Art School which can be downloaded here.
+It includes a commissioned text called Made in Art School which can be downloaded in both English and German here.

 July 9 – August 2, 2020

 Discovered by B.B.
 Mandelbrot in 1980, The Mandelbrot Set is a complex fractal that combines aspects of self-similarity with properties of infinite change.

 The Mandelbrot Set includes six paintings made between 2006 and 2020, as well as a free limited edition publication produced for the exhibition by Michael Pollard and Svetlana.
 It can be downloaded here.